BuddzOnAMsh/odin-recipes/README.md

 Created a CSS directory to separate .css files from the rest.
 Then linked the style.css to the index.html, so I was able to add CSS to the main page.
 A little bit of google was used to achieve some styles.

+CSS Foundation Assignment 2 completed, I also explored the use of media query for the first time.
+It's progress to success.